 Pahranagat’s visitor center is an example of clean energy generation and use, achieving zero net energy and earning USGBC LEED Silver certification.
 The team implemented conservation measures that include upgraded building insulation, daylight harvesting, ground-source geothermal HVAC, and on-site renewable energy provided by roof-mounted solar photovoltaic panels.

-Located on a four-acre site, the 5,000 sq. ft. facility includes office space, lobby and reception areas, multipurpose and exhibit rooms.
+Located on a four-acre site, the 5,000-square-foot facility includes office space, lobby and reception areas, multipurpose space, and exhibit rooms.
 Exterior features comprise ADA-accessible trails to site amenities and interactive displays and plenty of parking for buses and passenger cars.
 The team used energy modeling in conjunction with early architectural modeling to inform building orientation and massing as well as the materials and systems chosen.

-Leading the way in Green Globes certification in Texas
+Developing corporate sustainability standards and leading the way in Green Globes certification

 Our services comprise multiple remodels in excess of a million square feet and all types of functional spaces in Dell’s facilities.
 These include open office workspace, laboratories, executive office spaces, executive showcase/briefing spaces, training and demo spaces as well as critical operational command and data centers.

-Among these projects, Cushing Terrell has completed Sensitive Compartmented Information Facility and other mission-critical projects dedicated to Dell’s businesses focused on services to a variety of federal agencies including all branches of the military.
-Through this relationship, our team has developed a deep understanding of how to meet the unique requirements for these types of projects and contract requirements.
-Additionally, we’ve helped create corporate guidelines for Dell such as branding, office planning, and green design standards.
+Among these projects, Cushing Terrell has completed mission-critical projects dedicated to Dell’s businesses focused on services to a variety of federal agencies including all branches of the military.
+Through this relationship, our team has developed a deep understanding of how to meet the unique requirements for these types of projects and contracts.